 The coins are being cleaned up and an attempt to infer the time period to which these coins belong.

-As we write these lines, the research team is working on completing the engineering and geophysical combing of the archaeological site, in addition to the surrounding area, in an attempt to uncover more artifacts and search for evidence that may remove the mystery surrounding this discovery.
+As we write these lines, the research team is working on completing the engineering and geophysical combing of the archaeological site, in addition to the surrounding area, in an attempt to uncover more artefacts and search for evidence that may remove the mystery surrounding this discovery.